 And then, one day, reality comes crashing!
 Just like that!
 The honeymoon is over, and what was experienced as charming, quirky or quaint idiosyncrasies, now appears tedious, annoying and even depressing.
-In fact, many immigrants and expats develop signs of depression at this stage; and as such, it becomes extremely challenging to remain positive, explorative and open to meeting new people and ammodating to local standards and ways of living which are all crucial abilities at this stage of settling in.
+In fact, many expats develop signs of depression or expat blues at this stage; and as such, it becomes extremely challenging to remain positive, explorative and open to meeting new people and ammodating to local standards and ways of living which are all crucial at this stage of settling in.

-In my therapeutic experience, I find that how people deal with this phase tends to be related to their style of attachment.
-Attachment theorist John Bowlby proposed that for survival, infants have an innate ability to form attachment, a deep emotional bond, to their primary caretaker, most often the mother/mother figure.
+In my personal as well as therapeutic experience, I find that how we deal with this phase tends to be related to our style of attachment.
+Attachment theorist John Bowlby proposed that for survival, infants have an innate ability to form attachment, a deep emotional bond, to their primary carer, most often the mother/mother figure.

-If the mother is sensitive and responsive to the needs of her infant, the child will grow up with a strong sense of a secure base from which he/she will be able to explore the world and return to when needed if upset or anxious.
-People with secure attachments tend to be able to better control their emotions, are more emphatic towards themselves and others, as well as benefit from fundamental trust in other people’s intentions.
+If the mother or other primary carer is sensitive and responsive to the needs of their infant, the child will grow up with a strong sense of a secure base from which they will be able to explore the world as well as return to when needed, if upset or anxious.
+People with secure attachments tend to be able to better regulate their emotions, are more emphatic towards themselves and others, as well as benefit from fundamental trust in other people’s intentions.
 As such, they tend to adjust well to new circumstances, including life in another country.
 They may experience loneliness and homesickness, but rest in knowing that life is good and trustworthy, that relationships back home are intact, and that new attachments can be formed to positively enhance the experience of living in a foreign country.

-If, however, an infant, toddler or child and teen has not had his/hers needs met sufficiently, but has experienced largely mis-tuned, dismissive, distant or intrusive caretakers, he/she might develop an insecure attachment style - of which there are three: avoidant, ambivalent and disorganised; the first two to be superficially mentioned below.
+If, however, an infant, toddler or child and teen has not had their needs met sufficiently, but has experienced largely mis-tuned, dismissive, distant or intrusive carers, they might develop what is called an insecure attachment style - of which there are three: avoidant, ambivalent and disorganised; the first two to be superficially mentioned below.

-Others may be ambivalent attached suffering from separation anxiety, and for such expats/immigrants, the settling in phase can prove extremely difficult as one may experience a yearning for life back home making it difficult to create a meaningful new life.
+Others may be ambivalent attached suffering from separation anxiety; and for such expats, the settling in phase can prove extremely difficult as one may experience a strong and persistent yearning for life back home making it difficult to create a meaningful new life.
 Also, some people find the ambivalent attached person's persistent attempts to quickly become close friends and to constantly seek validation of the blooming friendship exhausting - therefore, it can be difficult to make new friendships; obviously also dependent on the attachment style of the person the ambivalent attached expat is trying to befriend.

 My personal experience was one of profound homesickness and loneliness; the latter on a much deeper level than I had ever experienced before.
 Like many others, I started comparing everything with life back home, and where the host country was viewed through rose tinted glasses in the honeymoon phase, everything in my home country now seemed better.
 I experienced a painful yearning for my old life; and found myself longing for aspects of my life that I had used to feel completely indifferent about or had looked forward to leaving behind.
 Sometimes, I would look at the clock and imagine what I would be doing if I had still been living my old life.